Environments

 Initialize an environment

-sequor env_init <path to env directory>
+sequor env_init <path to env directory>For example:

-sequor env_init ~/sequor-env
+sequor env_init ~/sequor-envManage your environment

 Directory structure